 Before you can download a torrent, you'll need a client program, and qBittorrent is the best.
 This free client that downloads from multiple hosts simultaneously so you get your files as quickly as possible, and its interface is clear and accessible.
 If you prefer to torrent your tracks, qBittorrent is the best music downloader around.

 YouTube to MP3 Boom automatically downloads MP3s in the highest possible quality – 320Kbps if available – and you can use it as a YouTube search engine, enabling you to find music from the comfort of your desktop without having to open a new browser tab.
 Alternatively, you can paste a YouTube address into it to start a download.

-There aren’t any fancy swarming features like you’ll find with torrent clients and it's limited to grabbing music from YouTube, but as a cheap and cheerful way to download audio from videos, Boom is hard to beat.
+There are no fancy swarming features like you’ll find with torrent clients and it's limited to grabbing music from YouTube, but as a cheap and cheerful way to download audio from videos, Boom is hard to beat.

 Fast downloads and great sound quality, but be aware of the limits

 This free music downloader has multi-threaded file downloads, which means it can download from multiple sources simultaneously, and it can run multiple downloads at the same time too.
 MP3Jam tries to find the highest quality – up to 320Kbps – and there’s a useful hashtag search you can use to find music of particular genres.
 There’s a built-in music player too.

 The only downside is that the free app is deliberately limited in the hope you’ll buy a one-day or lifetime subscription.
 If you don’t, you can only download five tracks every 25 minutes and you can’t download full albums.

 A music downloader that searches all the biggest torrent sources

 Where qBittorrent is one of the easiest torrent clients for new users, Vuze claims to be the most powerful.
 It's an all-singing, all dancing option for power users, with remote control via a desktop or web app (ideal for managing very large downloads when you're away from home), media device detection, and format conversion.